-Figure 5: Cache line from PVC compressed with BDI.
+Figure 6: Cache line from PVC compressed with BDI.
+Figure reproduced from [115].

-8-byte, 16 4-byte, or 32 2-byte values for a 64-byte cache line.
+Our example implementation of the BDI compression algorithm [87] views a cache line as a set of fixed-size values i.e., 8 8-byte, 16 4-byte, or 32 2-byte values for a 64-byte cache line.
 For the size of the deltas, it considers three options: 1, 2 and 4 bytes.
 The key characteristic of BDI, which makes it a desirable compression algorithm to use with the CABA framework, is its fast parallel decompression that can be efficiently mapped into instructions that can be executed on GPU hardware.
-Decompression is simply a masked vector addition of the deltas to the appropriate bases [65].
+Decompression is simply a masked vector addition of the deltas to the appropriate bases [87].

-4.1.2.
+5.1.2.
 Mapping BDI to CABA.
-In order to implement BDI with the CABA framework, we need to map compression/decompression algorithms into GPU instruction subroutines (stored in the AWS and deployed as assist warps).
-We provide a brief overview of how to do this, and leave the details to our extended technical report [83].
+In order to implement BDI with the CABA framework, we need to map the BDI compression/decompression algorithms into GPU instruction subroutines (stored in the AWS and deployed as assist warps).

 Decompression.
 To decompress the data compressed with BDI, we need a simple addition of deltas to the appropriate bases.
-The CABA decompression subroutine first loads the words within the compressed cache line into assist warp registers, and then performs the base-delta additions in parallel on the wide ALU pipeline.
+The CABA decompression subroutine first loads the words within the compressed cache line into assist warp registers, and then performs the base-delta additions in parallel, employing the wide ALU pipeline.
 The subroutine then writes back the uncompressed cache line to the cache.
 It skips the addition for the lanes with an implicit base of zero by updating the active lane mask based on the cache line encoding.
 We store a separate subroutine for each possible BDI encoding that loads the appropriate bytes in the cache line as the base and the deltas.
+The high-level algorithm for decompression is presented in Algorithm 1.